karenemcgee/16_D3-challenge/README.md

 * Include state abbreviations in the circles.

 * Create and situate your axes and labels to the left and bottom of the chart.

-* Note: You'll need to use `python -m http.server` to run the visualization.
-This will host the page at `localhost:8000` in your web browser.

 - - -